Vol-au-vent

-A vol-au-vent is typically made by cutting two circles in rolled out puff pastry, cutting a hole in one of them, then stacking the ring-shaped piece on top of the disc-shaped piece.
+A vol-au-vent is typically made by cutting two circles in one piece of rolled out puff pastry, cutting a hole in one of them, with the 2nd cut smaller and only 3/4 the way through so to make them rise at different levels.
+Then stacking the ring-shaped piece on top of the disc-shaped piece.
 The pastry is cooked, then filled with any of a variety of savory or sweet fillings.

 The pastry is sometimes credited to Marie-Antoine Carême.
 However, an entremet called petits gâteaux vole au vent is mentioned in François Marin's 1739 cookbook Les Dons de Comus, years before Carême's birth.

-In France, it is usually served as an appetizer or a small snack, filled with chicken or fish.
+In France, it is usually served as an entrée (that is, an appetizer) or une mise-en-bouche (a "put-in-mouth"), filled with meat, fish, prawns, cheese, paté or vegetarian products.

-International similarities
+International varieties

-In Belgium, it is a common main dish that can be found on the menus of most restaurants, and is nearly always filled with a combination of chicken, mushrooms, and small meatballs, served with either mashed potatoes or fries.
+In Belgium, it is a common main dish that can be found on the menus of most restaurants, and is nearly always filled with a combination of chicken, mushrooms, and small meatballs, served with either mashed potatoes or fries as a entree or main course.
 This Belgian variation is also available in the Netherlands, where it is called pasteitje ("little pastry").
-In American cuisine, chicken à la King was formerly a popular filling.
+In the 70s a popular filling was Chicken à la King.